pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

     .. warning::

-        Although this technique was common, beware that it will fail if ``sample/__init__.py`` imports packages from ``install_requires``
+        Although this technique used to be common, beware that it will fail if ``sample/__init__.py`` imports packages from ``install_requires``
         dependencies, which will very likely not be installed yet when :file:`setup.py` is run.